 Soft watches, drawers, and many other surrealist images....

-Over the past twenty five years, these sculptures have toured over eighty prestigious museums and locations and have been seen by more than ten million people.
+Over the past thirty years, these sculptures have toured over one hundred prestigious museums and locations and have been seen by more than twelve million people.
 This extraordinary collection brings to light a previously unknown aspect of Dalí’s work, allowing sculpture to take on a more important role.

 Inspired by his most famous paintings, Dalí’s bronze sculptures represent a significant aspect of three dimensional surrealism and bear witness to the expressive force of his surrealistic iconographic images.